MicrosoftDocs/windows-insider/wip/flight-hub/index.md

 Preview builds for updates to Windows 11, version 23H2 (Build 22631).

 >[!IMPORTANT]
->*These builds include represent an enablement package to Build 22635 for the Beta Channel ONLY.
+>*These builds use an enablement package to Build 22635 for the Beta Channel ONLY.
 It should not be assumed that this build number will be used beyond the Beta Channel.

 | Build | Beta | RP |
 |---|---|---|